"The world is in chaos. Blood flows like rivers. We, Emperor Taizong's youngest descendant, must—"

 "Yes, Elder!"

 No one in the great hall objected.
-Mo Shaosheng was not the only one stirred to action.
+Mo Shaosheng wasn't the only one stirred to action.
 Across the empire, news of the Foundation Spirit Pill sparked a frenzy.
 Every seasoned cultivator knew the Yong household couldn't possibly have such a pill in their own stores.
 If they did, their pillar, Cao Yuanmu, would have advanced to the late Foundation Realm long ago.

 "Impossible… Her?
-It cannot be…"
+It can't be…"

-The sheer weight of her words, their calm authority, the flawless timing, made even his imperial decrees feel weak and hollow by comparison.
-And what chilled him most was not the content of the proclamation.
+The weight of her words and their calm authority made even his imperial decrees feel weak.
+What chilled him most wasn't the content of the proclamation.
+It was the implication.

 Until now.

-Without warning, she had crossed the river.
+Without warning, she had crossed the river and declared herself his enemy.

 "She reached the Golden Core Realm?!"

-"She was supposed to be in self sealed slumber," the Queen murmured, her voice a low rasp, "just like that Holy Maiden from the Heavenly Yin Sect…"
+"She was supposed to be in self-sealed slumber," the Queen murmured, her voice a low rasp.
+"Just like that Holy Maiden from the Heavenly Yin Sect…"

-Her brow furrowed in deep thought.
+Her brow furrowed in thought.

 "…but to choose to step directly into the Golden Core Realm, to face the tribulation and succeed—"